WildernessLabs/Documentation/Hardware/Reference/Peripherals/Servos/index.md

 * Ground
 * Control signal

 For a low power servo, the power and ground signal can be connected directly to the Netduino 5V lines.
-It is advisable to connect the control signal through a current limiting resistor, in the case of the <i>Microservo SG90</i> a 470&Omega; resistor was used to connect digitial pin 9 to the control signal of the servo.
+It is advisable to connect the control signal through a current limiting resistor, in the case of the <i>Microservo SG90</i> a 470&Omega; resistor was used to connect digital pin 9 to the control signal of the servo.

 ![Servo Connected to Netduino](ServoBreadboard.png)